My name is Liton Majumdar, and I am a faculty member at India’s first multidisciplinary and interdisciplinary

 PEGASIS,

-I am also deeply involved in contributing to the development of future space- and ground-based observatories.
+I am also actively involved in the development of future space and ground observatories.

 as well as next-generation ground-based facilities such as the